Everything you need to know: Tuition funding for schools 2024/25

 This pot of money was made available for the first time in 2020 to mitigate the impact of the pandemic on learning and has been available ever since.

-What happens if I didn’t spend all of my 16-19 Tuition Grant?
+What happens if I don’t spend all of my 16-19 Tuition Grant?

 Much like with the National Tutoring Programme, it’s important to remember that any money left over from the 16-19 Tuition Grant at the end of the year will not carry over to the following year.
 Any unspent funding will be reclaimed.

-Everything you need to know about using Recovery Premium
+Everything you need to know about Recovery Premium

 The Recovery Premium is no longer available as of August 2024.